dzmitry-lahoda/lahoda-xyz/market/tag, think, sync.md

 Allow to index and search files as https://www.voidtools.com/ (works in service as admin mode only) instantly.

-Written in Rust for safety and low resources consumtion.
+Written in Rust for safety and low resources consumption.

 I will allow to bookmark files using # by creating folder with links with files renamed to include # https://schinagl.priv.at/nt/hardlinkshellext/hardlinkshellext.html